Gargaj/Bonzomatic/README.md

 These software are available in their respective licenses.

 The remainder of this project code was (mostly, I guess) written by Gargaj / Conspiracy and is public domain.

+## Contact / discussion forum
+If you have anything to say, do it at http://www.pouet.net/topic.php?which=9881